Act Governing Food Safety and Sanitation

 1. product name;

-2. name of the ingredients; those that contain two or more ingredients shall indicate the respective ingredients in descending order of proportion;
+2. names of the ingredients; those that contain two or more ingredients shall indicate the respective ingredients in descending order of proportion;

 3. net weight, volume or quantity;

-4. name of food additives; in the case of a mixture of two or more food additives which are named according to its function shall indicate the name of each additive separately;
+4. name of food additives; in the case of a mixture of two or more food additives which are named according to their function shall indicate the name of each additive separately;

 6. country of origin;